sympa-community/gpldoc/man/Sympa-Tools-Data.3.md

 - hash\_2\_string (...)

-    Converts a hash into a string formated as var1="value1";var2="value2"; into a hash.
+    Converts a hash into a string formatted as var1="value1";var2="value2"; into a hash.
     TBD.